Cobra Car alarms NZ

 The ADR card uses a CR2032 battery.
 It is recommended that the battery is changed every 12 months.

-What happens is the ADR Card Stops Working?
+What happens if the ADR Card stops working?

 All Vodafone Automotive alarm system come with a 4 digit over-ride PIN Code which can be used to disarm the alarm.